shayantabaei/agent-executor/docs/security-model.md

 - Inline artifact content size is limited
 - Original input files are excluded from generated artifacts
 - Binary files are returned as metadata-only artifacts for now

+### MCP protocol corruption

+MCP stdio servers use stdout for JSON-RPC protocol messages.

+Writing logs, debug messages, or startup messages to stdout can corrupt the MCP protocol stream.

+Mitigation:

+- Do not write logs to stdout
+- Write logs to stderr
+- Avoid printing startup banners or human-readable status messages from the MCP stdio command

 ## Docker execution hardening